robert-mccarthy-ca/modern-druid/README.md

 **The Path to Planetary Repair**
 The carbon removal potential is monumental.
 Converting the world's agricultural land to this model—achieving a conservative average of 20 dry tons of biomass per hectare—could sequester approximately **80 gigatons of CO₂ per year in biochar alone**, equivalent to drawing down atmospheric CO₂ by **~10 ppm annually**, plus additional soil carbon gains.
 This is a viable pathway to restoring pre-industrial atmospheric levels.

 However, carbon removal alone cannot act quickly enough to prevent catastrophic methane release from the thawing permafrost.
-This requires a temporary planetary intervention, such as **marine cloud brightening**, to reflect sunlight and rapidly cool critical regions, buying us the crucial time needed for drawdown to take effect.
+This requires a temporary planetary intervention, such as **marine cloud brightening**, to reflect sunlight and rapidly cool critical regions, buying us the crucial time needed for drawdown to take effect, but is outside the scope of this project.

 **The Ultimate Opportunity**
 When paired with temporary solar radiation management, The Modern Druid Project presents a comprehensive strategy to: